-Dan acknowledges that market volatility is increasing but sees this as a market correction rather than the start of a bear market (even though some indices are in bear market territory).
+Bias to companies with differentiated and defensive business models as well as international earnings Dan acknowledges that market volatility is increasing but sees this as a market correction rather than the start of a bear market (even though some stock market indices are in bear market territory).
 He notes that there do appear to be some pockets of weakness in the global economy, but he points out that there are also many companies with strong order books.
-Investors are selling companies that they perceive to be expensive; unwilling, for the moment, to believe that earnings growth will be maintained and that these

-Bias to companies with differentiated and defensive business models as well as international earnings companies' ratings will be justified.
-We may see an increase in M&A activity as international buyers take advantage of the weak pound and companies look to consolidate as a way of driving earnings forward in a lacklustre business environment (not a strategy that Dan believes works in the long-term).
+Investors are selling companies that they perceive to be expensive; unwilling, for the moment, to believe that earnings growth will be maintained and that these companies' ratings will be justified.
+We may see an increase in merger and acquisition (M&A) activity as international buyers take advantage of the weak pound and companies look to consolidate as a way of driving earnings forward in a lacklustre business environment (Dan does not believe that this strategy works in the long-term).

-Dan's focus on companies with differentiated and defensive business models should be beneficial in a downturn.
-While there are some exceptions (such as Workspace, Derwent London and Howden Joinery), the portfolio is biased naturally towards companies with overseas earnings.
-Therefore, while THRG has benefited from sterling weakness, it might lag the UK market in the short-term on any rally in the currency.
+Dan's focus is on companies with differentiated and defensive business models.
+He expects that this approach should be beneficial in a downturn.
+While there are some exceptions (such as holdings in Workspace, Derwent London and Howden Joinery), the portfolio is biased naturally towards companies with overseas earnings.
+Therefore, while THRG has benefited from sterling weakness, it might not keep up with UK market in the short-term on any rally in the currency.

 Dan believes that many companies trading on attractive yields are effectively paying dividends from debt.
-Such practices are unsustainable, especially if interest rates rise and/or debt finance becomes harder to obtain.
-Dan's emphasis on cash generation and avoidance of companies with stretched balance sheets (except for the short portfolio) ought also to stand THRG in good stead.
+Such practices may be unsustainable, especially if interest rates rise and/or debt finance becomes harder to obtain.
+Dan suggests that his emphasis on cash generation and avoidance of companies with stretched balance sheets (except for the short portfolio) will also stand THRG in good stead.